-We currently lease approximately 173,000 square feet of office space worldwide.
-Information concerning our principal leased properties as of December 31, 2022 is set forth below:
+We currently lease approximately 180,000 square feet of office space worldwide.
+Information concerning our principal leased properties as of December 31, 2023 is set forth below:

-Location Principal Use Square Footage Lease Expiration Date San Ramon, California Corporate headquarters, sales, marketing, product design, professional services, research and development 104,000 January 2031 The Philippines Technical support, training and other professional services 26,600 July 2023 Portugal Portions of engineering and operations 20,600 August 2025 Australia Research and development, sales, marketing and client support services 14,000 October 2027
+Location Principal Use Square Footage Lease Expiration Date San Ramon, California Corporate headquarters, sales, marketing, product design, professional services, research and development 104,000 January 2031 The Philippines Technical support, training and other professional services 26,600 July 2026 Portugal Portions of engineering and operations 20,600 August 2025 Australia Research and development, sales, marketing and client support services 14.000 October 2027

 The hosting of our equipment and software at co-located third-party facilities is also significant to our business.
-We have entered into rental agreements with third-party facilities in Santa Clara, California; Atlanta, Georgia; Slough, England; and Amsterdam, the Netherlands, which require monthly payments for a fixed period of time in exchange for certain guarantees of space, and network and telecommunication availability.
-These agreements expire at various dates through 2026.
+We have entered into rental agreements with third-party facilities in Santa Clara, California; Atlanta, Georgia; and Slough, England, which require monthly payments for a fixed period of time in exchange for certain guarantees of space, and network and telecommunication availability.
+These agreements expire at various dates through 2028.